Both hysterically funny and surprisingly moving, Season 2 of Good Omens will make fans very happy, even if it ends where it should have begun.

 But someone once said, “you can’t always get what you live for,” and Season 2 of Good Omens is a good sequel to the first.
 It gives us more of the dynamics we’ve grown to love, with tons of clever puns, Biblical references, hysterically funny scenes, emotional moments, and unexpected twists, all while introducing new characters that you’ll absolutely love.
 “Every day it’s-a-getting closer,” and the show’s second season will make a lot of fans very happy when it hits Prime on Friday.
 But Season 3 cannot come soon enough.

-Good Omens Season 2 will return to Prime Video everywhere on July 28, 2023.
+Good Omens Season 2 is now available to watch everywhere on Prime Video.